bluecamel/OctoPrint-Mobile/README.md

 Octoprint simplified interface optimized for ios devices (only works on dev branch of Octoprint)

-The ios app is needed to load the API key, force device on landscape and switch on/off the socket.
+The iOS app will force landscape, maintain the API key and handle the server connection.

 Bonus feature: shake to refresh.

 The iOS app is available on [Apple AppStore](https://itunes.apple.com/us/app/id1125992543)